Soviet–Lithuanian Mutual Assistance Treaty: Initial stance

-Urbšys' protested the Soviet bases arguing that it would mean virtual occupation of Lithuania.
-Soviets argued that their army would protect Lithuania from possible attacks from Nazi Germany and that a similar treaty was already signed with Estonia.
-Urbšys argued that Lithuania's neutrality was enough to guarantee its security and proposed to strengthen Lithuanian army.
-According to the Lithuanian brigadier general Musteikis, Urbšys said that Lithuanians refused Vilnius Region as well as the Russian garrisons, however then nervous Stalin replied that "No matter if you take Vilnius or not, the Russian garrisons will enter Lithuania anyway".
+Urbšys protested the Soviet bases, arguing that it would mean virtual occupation of Lithuania.
+The Soviets argued that their army would protect Lithuania from possible attacks from Nazi Germany and that a similar treaty was already signed with Estonia.
+Urbšys argued that Lithuania's neutrality was enough to guarantee its security and proposed to strengthen the Lithuanian army.
+According to Lithuanian brigadier general Musteikis, who accompanied him, Urbšys said that Lithuania refused to annex the Vilnius Region as well as rejecting the Soviet garrisons.
+Stalin, though nervous, replied "No matter if you take Vilnius or not, Soviet troops will enter Lithuania anyway."
 Finally, the Soviets agreed to reduce the number of troops to 35,000.
 Urbšys then also bargained for more territories in the Vilnius Region, especially in the vicinity of Druskininkai and Švenčionys, territories with larger Lithuanian populations.
-The Soviets replied that the boundary draw by the 1920 peace treaty was inaccurate and that Belarusians also laid claims to the territory.
+The Soviets replied that the boundary drawn by the 1920 peace treaty was inaccurate and that Belarusians also laid claims to the territory.
 The Soviets tentatively agreed that territories where a Lithuanian majority could be proven would be transferred to Lithuania.
-The most shocking demand was to cede part of Lithuanian territory to Germany.
-Lithuanians decided to postpone any negotiations regarding territory transfer to Germany until Germans expressed clear demands.
+Nevertheless, the Soviets threatened the Lithuanians that if they will not accept the Mutual Assistance Treaty, Vilnius will be attached to the Byelorussian Soviet Socialist Republic.
+The most shocking demand was to cede Lithuanian territory to Germany.
+Lithuania decided to postpone any negotiations regarding territory transfer to Germany until Germany expressed clear demands.